The frightful connection between AKC, HSUS, PAWS, USDA, NAIS, GPS, microchips, Digital Angel, and Senators Fred Thompson & Rick Santorum.

 "Digital Angel Corporation develops advanced RFID and GPS technologies that enable rapid and accurate identification, location tracking, and condition monitoring of high-value assets.
 Applications for our products include identification and monitoring of pets, humans, fish and livestock through our patented implantable microchips as well as message monitoring of aircraft in remote locations through integrated GPS and geosynchronous satellite communications systems."

 GPS Tracking $$$ After microchip technology to “protect our pets” and “stop the importation of masses of foreign dogs” there comes GPS tracking of every living thing on the planet.
-Wow, forget about the millions of dollars to be made from convincing USDA to institute PAWS, and don’t even count the profit potential for “not for profit” organizations like AKC which agreed to take some of the burden of inspections off the USDA.
-For a price of course.
-Either way, the taxpayer pays for PAWS.
+Wow, forget about the millions of dollars to be made from convincing USDA to institute PAWS, and don’t even count the profit potential for “not for profit” organizations like AKC which will surely enter into the microchip business.

 Go back and reread the part about “monitoring” and “humans.”
-Given no impediments to progress, your children will almost certainly receive an implant and your grandchildren will welcome it!
+Given no impediments to progress, your children will almost certainly receive a microchip implant and your grandchildren will welcome it a generation later!
 Amber Alerts would no longer be needed.
 There are admitted benefits to the technology.
 But let’s get back to the here and now.

-NAIS is here now.
-It is already implemented on a voluntary basis in many states and is scheduled to really roll over the next couple of years.
+NAIS is already implemented on a voluntary basis in many states and in other countries.
 The same legislation-crafters and backers who invented PAWS only took a tiny little stumble when dog people said “no, we ain’t gonna roll over and play dead.”
 They just hitched up their pants, dumped a few more bucks to the lobbyists and PR machines and quietly proceeded to where the real money is.
 Microchip RFID technology and tracking.

 How many chickens and pigs are there in the civilized world?
 Can’t count that high?
 Okay, then how many cows in Texas?
 Okay let’s narrow the chip thing down to just a tiny little country like – ummm, let’s see….. how about Portugal?